Masters-Level Internship Program

 During this time, masters-level interns and doctoral practicum counselors will meet as a group with two senior staff facilitators.
 Masters-level interns will have the opportunity to bring in tapes of their work and receive feedback from the group about their work with a particular client.
 This time is specifically designed to address case conceptualization skills and identify specific interventions that interns may utilize with their clients.

-Finally, there are occasions when former clients of Counseling & Psychological Services are interested in a practicum/internship at CAPS.
+There are occasions when former clients of Counseling & Psychological Services are interested in an internship at CAPS.
 If there are any concerns about how being a former client impacts opportunities as a trainee at CAPS, please refer to Guidelines Regarding Multiple Relationships document.